NielMc/milestone-project-heritage-housing-issues/README.md

 ## Acknowledgements (optional)
-* In case you would like to thank the people that provided support through this project.
+* I would like to thank Neil McEwen of Code Institute for his patience and assitance with my many queries on slack

 # Bugs
-I had a reoccuring issue where I had made extensive notes in markdown format, analysing the plots following eature engineering.
+I had a reoccuring issue where I had made extensive notes in markdown format, analysing the plots following feature engineering.
 The text and subsequent code kept on disapearing.
+I had to create a new gitpod workspace several times during this project to overcome this issue.